Dcroth99/Dcroth99/README.md

 Hi, I'm Daniel Roth!

-  I started programming in 2022 when I got hooked on making fun games to share with my friends.
-I kicked things off with Python, thanks to the awesome Pygame library for creating 2D games.
-The instant feedback from solving problems with code had me hooked, and I knew I wanted to dive deeper into programming.
+I began programming in 2022, initially drawn in by the excitement of creating fun games to share with friends using Python and the Pygame library.
+The instant gratification of solving problems with code captivated me, fueling my desire to delve deeper into programming.

-  While in my sophomore year of college, I enrolled in a computer science course that turbocharged my skills.
-Realizing that Python games were just the beginning, I decided to explore web development to share my projects with a broader audience.
+During my sophomore year of college, I enrolled in a computer science course that significantly enhanced my skills.
+Realizing that Python games were just the beginning, I expanded into web development to reach a broader audience with my projects.

-  I discovered Flask and Django, which let me whip up robust applications for any wild idea I had.
-The thrill of managing every part of an app, from APIs to databases, was exciting.
-To make my web apps even more user-friendly, I picked up JavaScript and React.
-React's speed and control over the DOM got me excited about front-end development.
+Discovering Flask and Django enabled me to build robust applications for various innovative ideas.
+The thrill of managing every aspect of an app, from APIs to databases, was exhilarating.
+To further enhance user experience, I learned JavaScript and React, finding React’s speed and DOM control particularly exciting.

-  One thing led to another, and I stumbled into the perfect fit for my interests: Full Stack Development.
-Now, I'm on a mission to create awesome projects and build a career doing what I love!
+This journey naturally led me to Full Stack Development, which perfectly aligns with my interests.
+Now, I'm dedicated to creating impactful projects and building a career in this field.

 - 📫 How to reach me: https://www.linkedin.com/in/daniel-roth-945856239/
 - ⚡ Fun fact: I can surf 🌊, play guitar 🎸, and I will challenge anyone to a game of chess ♖